igrigorik/videospeed/README.md

 - **Custom controller CSS** - style or reposition the overlay with your own CSS rules.

+## New features (this fork)
+- Added a remaining time display under the video speed controller.
+Remaining time is calculated based on the current playbackRate, so faster playback shows the real remaining watch time.
+- Added Fullscreen as a configurable shortcut action in Options > Shortcuts.

 ## Default keyboard shortcuts

 - **S** - decrease playback speed